nluedtke/linux_kernel_cves/README.md

 There are two ways to view/consume the data.
 The easiest is the web front end at [www.linuxkernelcves.com][2].
 Here can you can view CVEs by stream or by CVE id.
-The second way is on the github page at [https://github.com/nluedtke/linux_kernel_cves/][3].
-On the github, the data is laid out in both JSON and text format.
-Both pages offer the same data.
+The second way is this github page.
+Here, the data is laid out in both JSON and text format.

 ## Linux Security Note